IPL Auction 2021: RCB Final Squad, Players Bought Today

 Royal Challengers Bangalore have shored up their squad for the upcoming season by spending XXX amount and filling all their slots.
 Ahead of the auction, in January, they released a total of 10 players including Chris Morris, Shivam Dube, Aaron Finch, Umesh Yadav, Dale Steyn, Moeen Ali, Parthiv Patel, Pawan Negi, Isuru Udana and Gurkeerat Mann.
-Also Read - IPL Auction 2021: Glenn Maxwell Sold For Rs 14.25 cr to Royal Challengers Bangalore After Bidding War Between CSK, RCB And KKR
+Also Read - IPL Auction 2021 MI Full List of Players: Mumbai Indians Squad Updates

 How they fared in IPL 2020?
-Also Read - IPL Auction 2021 Live Updates: Glenn Maxwell Sold to RCB For Rs 14.25 Crore; Smith to Play For DC
+Also Read - IPL 2021 Auction RR Final List Live: Players Bought by Rajasthan Royals And Full Squad

 RCB did decently well in the UAE as they won seven and lost as many matches to finish at the fourth spot in the league stage.
 They faced Sunrisers Hyderabad in the Eliminator but lost by six wickets.
 Devdutt Padikkal was their top run-getter with 473 runs from 15 innings while legspinner Yuzvendra Chahal took the most wickets for them with 21 scalps to his name.
-Also Read - IPL 2021 Auction: VIVO Returns as Title Sponsor, Confirms Brijesh Patel
+Also Read - Kolkata Knight Riders Full Squad: Players Bought by KKR at IPL Auction

 What they did at the auction?